aang81a/my-it-support-portfolio/PROJECTS/06-knowledge-base-articles/how-to-run-the-it-diagnostic-tool.md

 ### Overview

 The IT Diagnostic Tool quickly gathers local network and system telemetry to help the IT support team diagnose performance issues.
-This tool does not access your personal files, photos, or passwords.
-It only looks at system settings:

-- Date/Time
-- Computer Name
-- Current User
-- IP Address
-- Serial Number
-- Windows Version
-- Last Reboot
-- Antivirus Product

 ---